desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

       another one by means of a DNAME record.
 This could be prevented by incorporating the Bootstrapping Domain's name into the hash used to construct the Signal Name.
+    * In case of a hash collision, two distinct child zones may be associated with the same signaling name so that their keys may get mixed up.
+While not currently feasible, malicious customers in shared hosting environments may attempt to produce such a collision.
+Is it worth mitigating this by introducing a salt, e.g. stored in a TXT record located at the Bootstrapping Domain?
+(In case of a collision, one can set a new salt.)

 # IANA Considerations